How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 The production manual is the actual set of instructions that the factory owner reads when they’re manufacturing your product.
 The factory owner reviews the production manual in detail to ensure they can carry out the requested activities and alert you of possible shortcomings.
 This is why you want to invest time in writing a production manual that can be easily followed and includes important details for every step of the production process.

-Spend significant time developing this manual because hundreds or maybe thousands of employees will follow it.
+Spend significant time developing this manual, as hundreds or even thousands of employees will follow it.
 Once the product enters production, revisions take time to pass.
 Without being concise, they can be misinterpreted (always remember the language barrier issue).
 The production mail has to be easy to read, outlining each step from material preparation to sealing.

 How To Write A Successful Production Manual: 5 Steps